BLAKE3-team/BLAKE3/c/README.md

 Initialize a `blake3_hasher` in the key derivation mode.
-Key material should be given as input after initialization, using `blake3_hasher_update`. `context` is a standard C string of any length, and the terminating null byte is not included.
+Key material should be given as input after initialization, using `blake3_hasher_update`. `context` is a standard null-terminated C string of any length.
 The context string should be hardcoded, globally unique, and application-specific.
 A good default format for the context string is `"[application] [commit timestamp] [purpose]"`, e.g., `"example.com 2019-12-25 16:18:03 session tokens v1"`.

 ```c
 void blake3_hasher_finalize_seek(